-ESG information from third-party data providers may be incomplete, inaccurate or unavailable.
-There is a risk that the investment manager may incorrectly assess a security or issuer, resulting in the incorrect inclusion or exclusion of a security in the portfolio of the fund.
+ESG information from third-party data providers may be incomplete, inaccurate or unavailable, that could lead to an incorrect assessment of a security or result in the incorrect inclusion or exclusion of a security in the portfolio of the fund.
 Investing in this fund means acquiring units or shares in a fund, and not in a given underlying asset such as building or shares of a company, as these are only the underlying assets owned by the fund.